xXxElock2012xXx/laborator_fis/README.md

 # Server implementation and test suit

-implementation for a html server and test suits for unitesting - JUnit and web testing - Selenium plugin (I used plugin for firefox)
+implementation for a html server and test suits for unitesting - JUnit and web testing - Selenium plugin (I used a plugin for firefox)
 Project developed into eclipse (on Linux).

 ## License